kdjordan/resDemo/README.md

 # Vacation Rentals App

-> Front End of FullStack JS App
+> Frontend of FullStack JS App

 ## The Setup